 Once the slime has reached the right consistency, all you have to do is let it cool before your kids can play with it!

-What are your favourite recipes for taste-safe slime?
+What are your favorite recipes for taste-safe slime?
 I’d love to hear about them in the comment section!

 Taste-Safe Psyllium Husk Slime (Metamucil Slime)